lightning/bolts/11-payment-encoding.md

 ### Rationale

 The type-and-length format allows future extensions to be backward compatible. `data_length` is always a multiple of 5 bits, for easy encoding and decoding.
-For fields we expect may change, readers also ignore ones of different length.
+For fields that we expect may change, readers also ignore ones of different length.

 The `p` field supports the current 256-bit payment hash, but future